Your shins throb and ache after your daily run or just sprinting to catch the bus.

 - Weakness in stabilizing muscles of the hips or core

 Shin splints are very common.
 Runners might get them after ramping up their workout intensity, or changing the surface they run on -- like shifting from a dirt path to asphalt.
 Shin splints are also common in dancers.

 Shin splints often heal on their own.
 If you see a doctor, expect to get a thorough physical exam.
 Your doctor may want to see you run to look for problems.
 You may also need X-rays or bone scans to look for fractures.

-- Arch supports for your shoes.
-These orthotics -- which can be custom-made or bought off the shelf -- may help with arches that collapse or flatten when you stand up.
+Use orthotics for your shoes.
+Shoe inserts -- which can be custom-made or bought off the shelf -- may help with arches that collapse or flatten when you stand up.